kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 ### STEP 1.
 Saving Receipt Info to Local Storage:

-The SDK used to provide a helper function you could pass the checkout token and get the receipt info - unfortunately that function is no longer live &#128532;.
+The SDK previously provided a helper function you could pass the checkout token and get the receipt info - unfortunately that function is no longer live &#128532;.
 This is because under the hood, the function hit an endpoint that required your secret key.
 The SDK only utilizes helper functions with your public API key.

 No worries &#128515; - you can make use of the browser's local storage as a way to save data.
 Let's take a look at the response from capturing a checkout: